 Being a millennial mobile user, you must have a fair share of knowledge on different apps, what they do, the way to install them, etc., but what you might lack could be an idea of the database.

-It may not be entirely wrong to compare an app’s database to Hippocampus, which is the storehouse of memories in a human brain.
-As defined by Wikipedia, a database serves as an organized collection of data of a mobile application.
+It may not be entirely wrong to compare an app’s database to the Hippocampus, which is the storehouse of memories in a human brain.
+As defined by Wikipedia, a database serves as an organized collection of data for a mobile application.